-My name is Samantha Natal and I am a junior at St. Edward’s University majoring in Psychology.
-I enjoy working with and helping the future generation of our nation achieve their goals and ambitions through encouragement, support and direct service in a high school (this is my other internship?
-Its only one school.
-Does it sound odd?
-Haha.) and elementary schools.
-This is one of the many reasons why GEN was so appealing to me.
+My name is Samantha Natal and I am junior at St. Edward’s University majoring in Psychology with a minor in sociology.
+I enjoy working with and helping the future generation of our nation achieve their goals and ambitions through encouragement, support and direct service in high school and elementary schools.
+This is one of the many reasons why being a GENtern was so appealing to me!

 Mika Shivers, Direct Service Intern

 Hi!
 I’m Mika Shivers, I’m a fourth year social work student at UT Austin, and I’m so excited to be at GEN. I love GEN because I truly believe in the power of our youth and I want to make sure that everyone gets the chance to show their power regardless of their experiences.